-Recommended preparation: CSWB 110
+Recommended preparation: CSWB 110 Transfer acceptability: CSU

 Provides the knowledge and skills necessary to use the PHP scripting language to develop dynamic Web-based applications.
 Topics of study include the fundamentals of the scripting, using PHP with HTML forms, creating functions, and integrating with databases using MySQL.